Purple-Radio/shell-scripts/README.md

-# shell-scripts
+# Shell Scripts

-Simple shell scripts which run on our backend
+Collection of short shell scripts that run on our radio backend and automate processes